charlesbrandt/public/system/linux/raspberry_pi.md

 ## Install SD to Pi

 After the flash is complete, insert the SD card into the Pi and connect all the peripherals.
 Power on the Pi.

+## Change the default password

+On Ubuntu the default username / password is:

+U: ubuntu
+P:

 ## Rasbian Configuration